Behavior¶

 associated with event handlers.
 The behavior of a mode, however, can be

-customized with some more detail, if the mode’s NAME
+customized with some more detail, if the mode’s NAME is followed by

 a colon, as shown below.